-I’m David Greenwald (or @daverawkblog), a Los Angeles-based freelance journalist, critic and photographer.
-I’m currently a contributing editor at Billboard.com and write about music and other subjects regularly for GQ, the Los Angeles Times, the A.V.
-Club, MTV Buzzworthy, eMusic and others.
-Previously, I was the blog editor of the L.A.
-Times’ Brand X, where I ran the site and originated the L.A.
-Unheard local music column.
-I’ve also written for the Wall Street Journal, Entertainment Weekly and many other publications, and have been a panelist at the SXSW and In the City festivals.
+I’m David Greenwald (or @daverawkblog), the Portland Oregonian‘s pop music critic.
+Previously, I was a contributing editor at Billboard.com and have written about music and other subjects for Rolling Stone, GQ, the Atlantic, Slate and others.
+I’ve been a web editor at the Los Angeles Times and Access Hollywood, and have been a panelist at the SXSW and In the City festivals.
 You can find more about my career on DavidGreenwald.com.

 Revised for 2012: Due to the commitments required by being a full-time music writer, Rawkblog is on Jay-Z retirement outside of our new podcast.
 Feel free to pitch me for one of my professional outlets.
 After seven very enjoyable years of posting your tracks, it’s time for me to participate in the culture in other ways.